oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch/README.md

            p6880880*.zip (optional, OPatch zip file)
 ```

 **patches:** The working directory for patch installation.
-**grid:**: The directory containing patches(Release Update) for Oracle Grid Infrastructure.
+**grid:**: The directory containing patches (Release Update) for Oracle Grid Infrastructure.
-**oracle**: The directory containing patches(Release Update) for Oracle RAC Home and Database
+**oracle**: The directory containing patches (Release Update) for Oracle Real Application Clusters (Oracle RAC) and Oracle Database
-**001**: The directory containing the patch(Release Update) zip file.
+**001**: The directory containing the patch (Release Update) zip file.
 **00N**: The second, third, ... directory containing the second, third, ... patch zip file.
-This is useful if you want to install multiple patches at once.
+These directories are useful if you want to install multiple patches at once.
 The script will go into each of these directories in the numbered order and apply the patches.
-**Important**: It is up to the user to guarantee the patch order, if any.
+**Important**: It is up to you to guarantee the patch order, if any order is required.

-### Installing the patch
+## Installing the patch

-- If you have multiple patches to be applied at once, add more sub directories following the numbering scheme of 002, 003, 004, 005, 00N.
+* If you have multiple patches that you want to apply at once, then add more subdirectories following the numbering scheme of 002, 003, 004, 005, 00_N_.
-- If you have a new version of OPatch, put the OPatch zip file directly into the patches directory.
-Do not change the name of the zip file!
+* If you have a new version of OPatch, then put the OPatch zip file directly into the patches directory. **Do not change the name of the OPatch zip file**.
-- A utility script named `buildPatchedContainerImage.sh` has been provided to assist with building the patched image:
+* A utility script named `buildPatchedContainerImage.sh` is provided to assist with building the patched image:

    ```bash
      [oracle@localhost applypatch]# ./buildPatchedContainerImage.sh -h